Graduate Cyber Security Course Descriptions

 CY-650.
 Cyber Security Capstone.
 3.00 Credits.

-This course is the capstone experience for graduate students in the Master's degree in Cyber Security and provides students with the opportunity to carry out in depth research on a specific topic in cyber security.
+This course is the mandatory capstone experience for graduate students in the Master's degree in Cyber Security and provides students with the opportunity to carry out in depth research on a specific topic in cyber security.
 The student's project will reflect the integration and application of the cyber security knowledge gained over the course of the program.
-Course Type(s): Capstone.
 Note: CY-650 cannot be substituted and must be taken a trimester or two before graduation.
-Hybrid or Online course.
-Course Type(s): Capstone.
+Prerequisites: CY-530 OR CY-620 OR CY-622 Course Type(s): Capstone.